The Viking Settler Ingólfur Arnarson, Mt. Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 Ingólfsskáli

-You can see some of the damages in the earthquake in this Mbl. article.
+You can see some of the damage from the earthquake in this Mbl. article.
 "Our life's work is ruined", Svava Gunnarsdóttir, farmer, says in the article.

 Svava Gunnarsdóttir and Björn Kristjánsson built the longhouse, Ingólfsskáli, themselves, which is not a small task and very expensive to build.

-When you visit Ingólfsskáli you will see how huge it is on the inside - I thought to myself when I saw how well-made it is, that my hometown, Reykjavík city, should have built such a longhouse in honour of the first settler in Reykjavík.
+When you visit Ingólfsskáli, you will see how huge it is on the inside.
+I thought to myself when I saw how well-made it is, that my hometown, Reykjavík, should have built such a longhouse in honour of the first settler in Reykjavík.

 Kudos to the farmers by Mt.
 Ingólfsfjall for taking on such a huge private enterprise!